exercism/julia/concepts/sorting/introduction.md

 Now the input `Vector` is sorted in-place, without copying, and the original ordering is lost permanently.

-This can be efficient, it can be buggy and dangerous, it can be confusing to other people using your code.
+This can be efficient, it can be buggy and lead to unexpected side-effects, it can be confusing to other people using your code.
 _Choose carefully!_

 `sort!()` is a "mutating function", and by (_very strong_) convention, any function that mutates its inputs has a `!` appended to its name, as a warning to programmers.